TooTallNate/node-degenerator/README.md

 Sometimes you need to write sync looking code that's really async under the hood.
-This module takes a String to one or more synchronous JavaScript functions, and returns a new String that with those JS functions transpiled into an ES6 Generator Functions.
+This module takes a String to one or more synchronous JavaScript functions, and returns a new String that with those JS functions transpiled into ES6 Generator Functions.

 So this: